ClayDowling/conference-proposals/docs/followup/real-pirates-seek-the-c.md

+---
-# Real Pirates Seek the C!
+title: "Real Pirates Seek the C!"
+layout: single
+category: followup
+---
 This is a collection of links with more information for people interested in learning more about C programming.